1932 Grand Prix season: The latter races

 Alfa Romeo continued their dominant year into Sports Car racing as well.
 Their 8C-2300 MM was all-conquering – taking the top-7 places in the Mille Miglia in April, won by Nuvolari, Le Mans in June (Sommer & Luigi Chinetti) and July's Spa 24 hours (Brivio & Siena).
 While Alfa Corse generally focused on Grands Prix, Scuderia Ferrari entered most of the sports car races.
 Yet even such success, at the peak of racing prowess, could not save the company and in 1933 Alfa Romeo had to be bailed out by the Italian government.
 The Alfa Corse works team was abruptly wound up and its drivers became free agents again.

-Motor-racing was now very popular across Europe, attracting huge crowds, especially as many could take a viewing location on the long tracks without paying admission.
-The racing was competitive and exciting which was good entertainment in the tough economic times.
+Motor-racing was now very popular across Europe, attracting huge crowds.
+Many could take a viewing location on the tracks without paying admission.